Devillilith/Foss-Windows-Apps/README.md

 - Web Browser made by Mozilla, good with privacy and easy extensions

 ### [LibreWolf](https://librewolf.net/installation/windows/)
-- A derived fork of FireFox made by
+- A derived fork of FireFox removing Features such as telemetry and tracking

 ### [WaterFox](https://www.waterfox.net/)